mmarchetti90/scRNA-Seq-analysis/integrated_analysis/README.md

 	min_cell_raw_counts
 					Minimum number of total raw counts a cell must have to be kept
 					Default = 500

+	min_detected_genes
+					Minimum number of genes a cell must have to be kept Default = 500

 /// ---------- ///